Q. Does my Training cost include getting the SIA licence?

 Q. Can I pay for my course when I arrive at EZ Training?

-A. No. The course must be paid for in advance in order to book & guarantee your place.
-This can be done via the website, or if preferred you can into our training unit and pay by cash or card, although please email or phone before calling up – just to ensure we are there.
+A. No. Due to costs for Registration/Book/Exams, and in case you don’t arrive on the day, the course must be paid for in advance in order to book & guarantee your place.
+This can be done via the website, or if preferred you can call into our training unit and pay by cash or card, although please email or phone before calling up – just to ensure we are there.

 Q. I already have an SIA licence in Security Guarding (and/or Door Supervision), but now require a CCTV (PSS) licence.
 If I complete a CCTV (PSS) Training Course, do I have to pay another £190 for the CCTV licence?